When we say “big data”, many think of the Hadoop technology stack. Is this the big data stack?

 - PostgreSQL—many organizations pipe their data to good old Postgres to facilitate queries.
 PostgreSQL can be scaled by sharding or partitioning and is very reliable.

-- Amazon Redshift—darling of the data industry, a cloud-based petabyte-scale data warehouse offering blazing query speeds and can be used as a relational database.
+- Amazon Redshift—darling of the data industry, a cloud-based data warehouse offering blazing query speeds that can be used as a relational database.

 Analytics & BI Layer